open-telemetry/opentelemetry-php-contrib/src/Propagation/Instana/README.md

 OpenTelemetry Instana Propagator

-The OpenTelemetry Propagator for Instana provides HTTP header propagation for systems that are using IBM Observability by Instana.
+The OpenTelemetry Propagator for Instana provides HTTP header propagation and Baggage propagation for systems that are using IBM Observability by Instana.
 This propagator translates the Instana trace correlation headers (`X-INSTANA-T/X-INSTANA-S/X-INSTANA-L`) into the OpenTelemetry `SpanContext`, and vice versa.
 It does not handle `TraceState`.